 How many resorts can you think of that have a live coral reef a few steps from their beach chairs in the sand?
-Luxury Windsong on the Reef Resort in Turks & Caicos does, plus dining tables on top the dunes and a white wedding gazebo that looks out on some of the bluest Caribbean seawater imaginable.
+Luxury Windsong Resort on the Reef in Turks & Caicos does, plus dining tables on top of the dunes and a white wedding gazebo that looks out on some of the bluest Caribbean seawater imaginable.

 This is just the start though in a resort that swings for the fences despite its relatively small size of 50 rooms.
 Located at the far end of Grace Bay between all-inclusive Beaches and the Gansevort Resort, Windsong is walking distance to the weekly Thursday night fish fry and a short drive from Turtle Cove.

 There are plenty of reasons to just stick around at Windsong though, especially since you can go back and forth between snorkeling and chilling out in your lounge chair while someone fetches you drinks.
 There’s an actual protected marine reserve—Princess Alexandra Marine Park—just 20 meters off the shore.
 It’s so close that elementary-aged kids can swim around it with a parent while holding hands or with a life vest on.
 The core part of the reef is roped off to prevent damage but you can see plenty of coral and colorful fish in this clear water with high visibility.
 A staffer by the beach steps loans out snorkeling gear for a nominal fee and there are also kayaks and paddleboards to use.

 A bridge to the beach steps is enclosed in plexiglass and goes across a two-part attractive pool complex.
 Cushioned lounge chairs with umbrellas plus oval daybeds surround it and there’s a hot whirlpool at one end.